jeffdruid/weather-now/README.md

 ### Current Weather:

-- Get real-time weather information such asn current temperature, feels-like temperature, maximum and minimum temperatures, sunrise, sunset, wind speed, humidity, and more.
+- Get real-time weather information such as current temperature, feels-like temperature, maximum and minimum temperatures, sunrise, sunset, wind speed, humidity, and more.

 |                                                                   |                                                                                                                                                                                |
 | ----------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |